Wrawby Junction rail crash: The accident

-Approximately half an hour before the accident, the signalman in charge of Wrawby Junction signal box had changed a set of points (No.89) to send a freight train into a siding, when he noticed a failure of a track circuit, which prevented him from re-setting the points to their normal position (and also meant that the signal closest to the signal box was stuck at "danger").
+Approximately half an hour before the accident, the signalman in charge of Wrawby Junction signal box had changed a set of points (No.89) to send a freight train from the Up fast into the Down sidings, when he noticed a failure of the track circuit on the Down Slow, which prevented him from re-setting the points to their normal position (and also meant that most signals close to the signal box couldn't be cleared).
 He thus made the decision that he and another railwayman would walk to the points and move them to the normal position manually, which they did.
-Upon returning to the signal box, he noticed that the indicator for No.89 points appeared to be malfunctioning - normally it would show the points set to one position or the other, but the lights that showed which position the points were set to were both extinguished.
+Upon returning to the signal box, he noticed that the indicator for No.89 points appeared to be malfunctioning - normally it would show the points set to one position or the other, but the lights that showed which position the points were set to were both extinguished, which led the signalman to instruct the other railwayman to hand-signal the passenger train through, whilst he would do the same for the oil train.

 Meanwhile, the 15:02 freight train from Drax power station to Lindsey Oil Refinery, composed of a Class 47 diesel locomotive (47299) and nine empty 100-ton oil wagons, had drawn up to the signal which was stuck at danger, and received a green hand-signal from the signal box.
-At this point, the driver of the freight train should have drawn up to the signal box to receive instructions, but on seeing the next signal clear, started to pull away.
+At this point, the driver of the freight train should have drawn up to the signal box to receive instructions, but on seeing the next signal clear, started to speed up.

 At the same time, the 17:32 Cleethorpes to Sheffield local train, composed of a 2-carriage diesel multiple unit, had left the nearby Barnetby station.
-The driver stopped at the Wrawby Junction home signal, which was at danger, but then he too saw the green hand-signal from the signal box and started to pull forwards slowly to stop at the signalbox for instructions.
+The driver stopped at the Wrawby Junction home signal on the Down Fast, which was at danger, but saw the green hand-signal from the railwayman and started to pull forwards slowly to stop for instructions.

-At some point between the railwaymen manually setting No.89 points, and the freight train reaching them, they had become reset to the previous position.
+At some point between the railwaymen manually setting No.89 points, and the freight train reaching them, they had become reset to the reversed position towards the sidings.
 The freight train, upon reaching the points, thus took the incorrect route and collided with the side of the passenger train.
 Despite the low speed of the collision, the heavy locomotive caused serious damage to the front carriage of the passenger train, and one passenger, 19-year-old Rachel Taylor, was killed.